 If you’re interested in connecting with other transplant caregivers to hear their stories, share your own, and experience a sense of community, join the monthly support group here: GiftofLifeHowiesHouse.org/upcoming-support-groups/

-Like many guests of the Howie’s House, Julie has stayed here on multiple occasions.
+Like many guests of Gift of Life Howie’s House, Julie has stayed here on multiple occasions.
 Unlike other guests, however, Julie has stayed here as the primary caregiver for two different family members, on two separate occasions.

 Julie first came to us with her husband Joe in 2019 while they were awaiting an evaluation for a lung transplant.
 Joe had been diagnosed with Idiopathic Pulmonary Fibrosis back in 2011.
 Fortunately, he was asymptomatic for many years and was able to continue to do the things he loved like hiking, cycling, and cross-country skiing.
 However, in January of 2019 his health began to decline very quickly.

-The Howie’s House became a respite for the couple during a very challenging time.
+The Gift of Life Howie’s House became a respite for the couple during a very challenging time.

 By the time Joe was able to get an evaluation and get listed on the transplant waiting list, his condition was critical.
 Unfortunately, the call for new lungs did not come soon enough, and Joe lost his battle with IPF shortly thereafter.